 Once the download completes, select Autoruns and right-click on it

-3.On the extracted files, click “ autoruns ” application select it and right click, and click “ Open or Run ” and click OK or yes if ptompted by an administrator to complete the installation process. put.
+3.On the extracted files, click “ autoruns ” application, select it and right-click, and click “ Open or Run ” and click OK or yes if prompted by an administrator to complete the installation process.

 4. when finished, Open or Run ” Autoruns ”

-6. On all programs that say ” File not Found ” choose each and every one of them, click one for a while …
+6. On all programs that say ” File not Found ” choose every one of them, click one for a while.